1777 Sentry Parkway West

 Guest Lecturer, “Construction Scheduling and Claims Case Study,” Widener University’s Professional Practice Course, Chester, PA, April 2016; April 2015; April 2014; April 2013.

-CityStars Development, Cairo, Egypt — Provided claims analysis on behalf of developer to evaluate a $170 million delay and disruption claim on a mixed-use development project in Egypt.
-Project was comprised of 29 building blocks, 800,000 square meters, and included a commercial podium structure, hotels, office buildings and high-rise apartments.
+CityStars Development — Provided claims analysis on behalf of developer to evaluate a $140 million delay and disruption claim on a mixed-use development project in Egypt.
+The project was comprised of 29 building blocks, 800,000 square meters, and included a commercial podium structure, hotels, office buildings and high-rise apartments.
 Evaluated the plaintiff’s system dynamics simulation model and identified deficiencies in model architecture, objective and subjective data inputs, lack of supporting project data, bias/imbalance in the analysis of alleged impacts, lack of transparency in the analysis methodology, and legal hurdles for the use of system dynamics in litigation as opposed to negotiation/mediation.
-Assisted in development of expert report of findings submitted in international arbitration and with presentation for testimony.
+Assisted in the development of the expert report of findings submitted in international arbitration and with a presentation for testimony.
 Assisted attorneys in the development of post-trial brief and rebuttal documents.

 Cardiovascular Center — Represented design team, owner, and general contractor for analysis of Mechanical and Insulating contractors’ delay and disruption claim totaling $19 million on the construction of a new, six-story Cardiovascular Hospital in Ann Arbor.
 Evaluated the contractor’s earned value measured mile analysis, including detailed review of project bid documents, budgeting documents, and contemporaneous cost records.
 Developed alternative earned value productivity analysis to contrast with contractor’s analysis.
 Performed detailed review of project plans and bid takeoff verification.
 Presented findings via expert report for arbitration.